Palliative care vs hospice: What’s the difference?

 What is palliative care?

 Palliative care is a type of treatment that focuses on helping patients with serious illnesses feel better.
 The care aims to ease patient symptoms and reduce stress, no matter how advanced the illness or how old the patient is.
 Palliative treatment gives patients physical and emotional support, manages pain, and offers psychological and social help, all while combining with treatments aimed at curing the illness.
-Palliative care also provides patients’ families emotional and psychological support.
+Palliative care also provides patients’ families with emotional and psychological support.

 Patients with serious diseases can benefit from palliative care, which they can start as soon as they are diagnosed.
 Palliative care continues alongside other treatments to help improve patients’ quality of life.